Bars92/font-organizer/readme.txt

 * Multi upload allow you to upload more font formats to support more browsers.
 * Add any google fonts in one click and apply them on any element.
 * Apply fonts for known elements or custom elements of your choosing easily.
-* Select font weight for every font you use with custom elements and known.
+* Select font weight for every font you use with known & custom elements.
 * Edit and remove custom elements assigned quickly.
 * Delete and remove fonts from your website in one click.
 * Choose your fonts & font sizes in the editor (tinyMCE & tinyMCE Advanced).